 “I started to photograph my neighborhood in the year 2005.
 Returning home late at night, I would notice things that I didn’t in the day.
 Lit up by streetlights, houselights and moonlight, sometimes diffused by the rain and fog, Nizamuddin became another place.
 One of the first pictures I took was of a white van.
 Its precise location on the road, its mysterious alignment with the shadows imprinted on it, transformed it from an ordinary van into another creature altogether.
 It was as if I had passed through a door into another world.”

-A series of urban landscapes which originated in 2003, in the semi-rural urban settlements and mofussil towns of Rajasthan, the work later grew to include cosmopolitan and vast urbanscapes like Mumbai and Delhi with their suburbs, satellite towns and far-reaching influence.
-The photographs record in-between spaces and borders both on the periphery of, and within towns; spillovers, overlaps and 'encroachments' between the rural and the urban; and sites akin to what artists call ‘negative spaces’ (a compositional tool used in both two- and three-dimensional art work, it is the space between the active elements, or the space in which those elements are not present, yet which holds them in their place.)
+A series of urban landscapes which originated in 2003, in the semi-rural urban settlements and mofussil towns of Rajasthan, the work later grew to include cosmopolitan and vast urbanscapes like Mumbai and Delhi with their suburbs, satellite towns and far reaching influence.
+The photographs record in-between spaces and borders both on the periphery of, and within towns; spillovers, overlaps and 'encroachments' between the rural and the urban; and sites akin to what artists call ‘negative spaces’ (a compositional tool used in both two- and three-dimensional art work, it is the space between the active elements, or the space in which those elements are not present, yet that holds them in their place.)
 The photographs are sometimes made at night, or appear to be so, and are mainly absent of people.
 Yet they reflect the complex psychology of the city, concerning things made by the human hand and mind, and speaking to contesting aspirations and dreams.
-The creations range from those that have absorbed varied energies and often contradictory aesthetics to create hybrid and inventive new forms; to others that have travelled seamlessly from sterile architects offices in global cities.
+The creations range from those that have absorbed varied energies and often contradictory aesthetics to create hybrid and inventive new forms; to others that have traveled seamlessly from architects offices in global cities.
 The migrant workers who carry out these master plans lose traditional livelihoods and related ways of life.
-In this dystopian world, human beings are dislocated from familiar contexts and old homes, sometimes even their families, often without any safety net, and rendered invisible in the new environments.
+In this dystopian world, human beings are dislocated from familiar contexts and old homes, sometimes even their families, often without any safety nets, and rendered invisible in the new environments.
 Nature herself is bent to human will and desire, and new worlds emerge from the underlying capitalist order, as we continually aspire, desire, make and destroy.